pamlesleylu/developer-wiki/docs/best-practices/best-practices.md

 Flexible Styling
 : Do not hardcode colors and font sizes so that it will be easier to change the look and feel for theming
-- Never hard code font sizes.
-Either use `em`, `rem` or the variable from variables.less
+- Either use `em`, `rem` or a variable found in the theme's less variables file
-- Never hard code colors.
-Use a variable from `variables.less`

 CSS Organization
 : Organize the declared styles in your stylesheet according to the order of elements in the correspond HTML